top of page

 3. Ease of Use

-• Diatomaceous Earth: Simply sprinkle DE in areas where fleas are likely to hide, such as carpets and pet bedding.
+• Diatomaceous Earth: Simply sprinkle DE in areas where fleas are likely to hide and lay flea eggs, such as carpets and pet bedding.
 Leave it for a few hours or days before vacuuming.

 • Flea Bombs: Setting up a flea bomb involves sealing off the home, igniting the bomb, and then thoroughly ventilating and cleaning the house.
 It’s a more time-consuming and disruptive process.